Federal Social Court

-The Federal Social Court (Bundessozialgericht, /de/) is the German federal court of appeals for social security cases, mainly cases concerning the public health insurance, long-term care insurance, pension insurance and occupational accident insurance schemes.
+The Federal Social Court (Bundessozialgericht, /de/; abbreviated BSG) is the highest federal court in Germany for social security cases, primarily those concerning the public health insurance, long-term care insurance, pension insurance and occupational accident insurance schemes.
 Trial courts for these cases are the Sozialgerichte (Social Courts).
-Appeals against decisions of these courts are heard by the Landessozialgerichte (Superior State Social Courts), before the cases may wind up at the Bundessozialgericht.
+Appeals against decisions of these courts are heard by the Landessozialgerichte (Higher Social Courts), before the cases may wind up at the Bundessozialgericht.

 The Bundessozialgericht is located in the city of Kassel.

 History

 The Federal Social Court was founded on 11 September 1954 and its first session was on 23 March 1955.

 Function

-The Federal Social court hears appeals against decisions of the Landessozialgerichte (Superior State Social Courts) or in special circumstances against decisions of the Sozialgerichte.
+The Federal Social court hears appeals against decisions of the Landessozialgerichte (Higher Social Courts) or in special circumstances against decisions of the Sozialgerichte (Social Courts).

 Organisation

 The Chambers of the Federal Social Court are called Senat.
 They each consist of 3 Judges and 2 lay judges.

 The court consists of 14 Chambers.